ricardojoserf/Portswigger-Labs/05 - DOM-based vulnerabilities/05 - DOM-based cookie manipulation.md

 /product?productId=1&a=b'><script>print()</script><a href='
 ```

-I used this ifram and had to send it twice:
+I used this iframe and had to send it twice:

 ```
 <head>